lonelyplanet/wp-rizzo/README.md

 # WP Rizzo

-This plugin provides html content from http://rizzo.lonelyplanet.com/.
+This plugin provides html content from [Rizzo](http://rizzo.lonelyplanet.com/).
 It will automatically include the head section, body header, and footer section.

-It hooks into the wp_head and wp_footer functions to output the HTML content.
+It hooks into the `wp_head` and `wp_footer` functions to output the HTML content.

-Since WordPress doesn't have a function like wp_footer for the body, I had to use output buffering to automatically insert the body header into the html.
+Since WordPress doesn't have a function like `wp_footer` for the body, I had to use output buffering to automatically insert the body header into the html.

 ## Features